190ibrahim/PMI_retake/README.md

 # Methodology of programming  I. retake exam

 You can use only and exclusively your personal, previously written codes.
-You cannot collaborate or communicate with any other person on this exam, nor use anyone else's code in your solution.
+You cannot jlaborate or communicate with any other person on this exam, nor use anyone else's code in your solution.

 ## Tasks